TradeX

 This view surfaces 30+ funds side-by-side with live performance metrics (Return, Alpha, Beta, Sharpe) in a scannable density matrix — the left panel.
 The right panel runs in parallel: Sector Allocation bar chart, Stress Test scenarios (Stress / Crisis / Montreal), Regional Exposure concentration, S&P 500 correlation, and EUR/USD sensitivity.
 Each panel updates live.
 The manager sees the book's shape and its macro exposures at the same glance.

-Cross-Project Connection: This view is the AI-native evolution of the Portfolio Risk Matrix in TradeX Institutional Terminal — where 960 data points (80 funds × 12 metrics) are organized for sub-second scanning.
+Cross-Project Connection: This view is the intelligence-first evolution of the Portfolio Risk Matrix in TradeX Institutional Terminal — where 960 data points (80 funds × 12 metrics) are organized for sub-second scanning.
 The institutional terminal establishes the density architecture; the hedge fund screen adds live macro correlation panels that update as conditions shift.

 Institutional Dashboard — Alpha Attribution & AI-Driven Hedge Fund Signals